The Other Side of the Clouds

 When we pulled in, Henk and Georgia were standing outside waving to us, as if on cue.
 I eagerly introduced them to Tucker, and their stories started flowing faster than we could set up a camera: They’d met as high-school students in India, where their parents worked at the time.
 They went on to live their own separate lives, but stayed close friends, until one day, Henk sent a bouquet of flowers with a marriage proposal to Georgia in Paris, France, where she worked for the State Department.
 Soon after, they started a family, and continued to travel the world before finding their way to Yosemite National Park.

 When we asked if we could make a film about their work here, they were thrilled to help.
 “We came to play, not to work,” Henk says in the video—but as we observed their lives, we realized they were actually working a ton.
 And the jobs weren’t always glamorous, either.
 So what was it, exactly, that convinced them to settle down in Yosemite after leading such vagabond lives?
 And what inspired them to wake up every morning and head to an office, when other retirees were vacationing in America’s most stunning landscapes just three miles away?
 As we listened to their story, Tucker and I began to understand the answers—a message that’s sure to resonate not just with park lovers, but all Americans.

-This is one of two films that Marquis directed in California this fall.
+This is one of two films that Amy directed in California this fall.
 Watch her other video, “The Way Home”—which follows an African-American group on their journey from Los Angeles to Yosemite National Park—on NPCA’s website.